0.1 ACE CECs

 Your clients want to feel healthy, they want to look good—and they want to get stronger.
 Hitting a strength plateau can frustrate—and even demoralize—your clients.
 Knowing how to help your clients avoid plateaus and make consistent strength gains will help you keep their internal fire burning.
 The science of strength training, though, is constantly evolving.
 New studies, new approaches and new techniques seem to emerge every day.
 It can be tough to keep up with the latest changes when you’re focused on changing your clients' lives.
 The Programming for Strength Gains course teaches you how to combine emerging strength training science with your existing program—and learn how to take your clients’ fitness to the next level.

-Taught by Amy Ashmore, PhD—a career educator and fitness professional whose work has been recognized by ACE, ACSM, and NSCA, among others—this course summarizes the latest scientific findings that prove timing is a critical component on strength gains, and offers techniques to implement into your programming.
+Taught by Amy Ashmore, PhD—a career educator, fitness professional whose work has been recognized by ACE, ACSM, and NSCA, and author of Timing Resistance Training: Programming the Muscle Clock for Optimal Performance—this course summarizes the latest scientific findings that prove timing is a critical component on strength gains, and offers techniques to implement into your programming.
 The course offers a new approach to concurrent programming that focuses on timing of strength relative to cardio and flexibility, delivered in a simple and easy-to-digest format.
 Completing this training will give you the knowledge you need to lead your clients to a life of health, happiness and GAINS!

 You will learn: